 Overview Of Pfeiffer Syndrome Type I

-The thumbs and big toes are wide and bend away from the other digits in people with Pfeiffer syndrome.
-Also common are unusually short fingers and toes (brachydactyly) while there may be some webbing or fusion between the digits (syndactyly).
+In people with Pfeiffer syndrome, the thumbs and first (big) toes are wide and bend away from the other digits.
+Unusually short fingers and toes (brachydactyly) are also common, and there may be some webbing or fusion between the digits (syndactyly).

 Commonly Associated With